awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles.md

 You can use the IAM console to create a service\-linked role with the **AWS Service Role for AWS Systems Manager** use cases \(Inventory and Maintenance Windows\)\.
 In the IAM CLI or the IAM API, create a service\-linked role with the `ssm.amazonaws.com ` service name\.
 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.

-For Maintenance Windows only, you don't need to manually create a service\-linked role\.
-When you create a Maintenance Window task in the AWS Management Console, the AWS CLI, or the Systems Manager API, Systems Manager creates the service\-linked role for you if you choose not to provide a custom service role\.
+For maintenance windows only, you don't need to manually create a service\-linked role\.
+When you create a maintenance window task in the AWS Management Console, the AWS CLI, or the Systems Manager API, Systems Manager creates the service\-linked role for you if you choose not to provide a custom service role\.

 If you delete this service\-linked role, and then need to create it again, you can use the same process to recreate the role in your account\.